Water Reuse Committee

 Water reuse is emerging as a key tool to manage one of our most critical resources, water, in a more sustainable manner.
 Water reuse includes collection, treatment and distribution of reclaimed water for direct and indirect potable and non-potable uses.
 Source water for reuse may come from one or more the following sources rainwater, stormwater, greywater, blackwater, industrial process water, or wastewater treatment facility effluent.
 Our Committee seeks to expand knowledge of the water reuse field, in order to provide sound information to both present and future NEWEA members, as well as regulators and other interested parties.

-Anastasia Rudenko, Vice Chair
+Anastasia Rudenko, Chair

 David Moering, Secretary

 - Tracks changes in and disseminates information regarding federal and state water reuse policies, guidelines, and regulations

 - Assists the Government Affairs Committee in reviewing and commenting on proposed regulations, policies, and guidelines

 - Recruits technical papers for presentation at Association meetings, and coordinates with the Program Committee to develop technical sessions at the Annual Conference and Spring Meeting

 - Provides a forum for the exchange of information related to water reuse

 - Plans, organizes, and executes specialty conferences related to water reuse at least once during the tenure of the Chair